Joliet, Illinois, minor league baseball history

-Minor league baseball teams were based in Aurora, Illinois between 1890 and 1910, before resuming play in 2002.
+Minor league baseball teams were based in Joliet, Illinois between 1890 and 1910, before resuming play in 2002.
 Joliet teams played as members of the Illinois-Iowa League from 1890 to 1892, the Illinois-Indiana-Iowa League in 1903 and Northern Association in 1910.

 History

 Early baseball in Joliet featured the amateur "Joliet Stone Citys" as a local team beginning in 1875.
 On September 28, 1875, Joliet hosted a game against the original Chicago White Stockings, who became the Chicago Cubs.
 Joliet lost the game by the score of 29–1.

 Joliet first hosted minor league baseball in 1890.
 The Joliet Convicts became members of the Independent level Illinois-Iowa League.
 In their first season of play, the Joliet Convicts placed sixth with a record of 56–59 in the eight–team Illinois–Iowa League.
 W.E.
 Buckley and Ed Culberson served as the Joliet managers as the Convicts finished 14.0 games behind the first place Ottumwa Coal Palace Kings in the final standings.

 The Joliet use of the "Convicts" moniker was in reference to local industry, with Joliet, Illinois being home to the Joliet Correctional Center beginning in 1858.

 In 1891, the Joliet Giants continued play as members of the Illinois–Iowa League and finished in second place.
 Joliet ended the 1891 season with a record of 62–48 as Billy Moran and Tim Manning served as managers.
 The Giants finished 8.0 games behind the first place Quincy Ravens in the final 1891 standings.

 The 1892 Joliet Convicts won the Illinois–Iowa League championship.
 The Convicts ended the 1892 season with a record of 55–27, placing first in the Illinois–Iowa League, which held no playoffs.
 Billy Murray served as manager of the championship season, as Joliet finished 10.0 games ahead of the second place Rockford Hustlers in the eight–team league.
 Four league teams folded during the season and the Illinois–Iowa League folded following the 1892 season.